I love driving in Italy.

 Limited parking in Italy’s cities has made them more pedestrian-friendly and picturesque.
 But it has also meant more competition for spaces to park on the street.
 So if you are a driver coming from a place that has plentiful parking lots and ample on-street parking, you may feel frustrated when trying to park in Italy.

 There are, of course, parking garages.
 And one thing you will encounter in some historic towns is that the garages will be just beyond the historic center.
 For example, the Umbrian town of Orvieto requires you to park on the edge of town and then walk to your destination.

 This is no problem if you need the exercise.
-But it can be confusing and exhausting for drivers arriving with luggage or strollers or for travelers who are physically challenged — especially if your destination within the historic center is some distance from the garage.
+But it can be confusing and exhausting for drivers arriving with luggage or strollers or for travelers who are physically challenged.
+This is especially true if your destination within the historic center is some distance from the garage.
 (If this is the case, contact your hotel and let you know that you are arriving by car.
 They may be willing to send someone to meet you.)

 ZTL Zones in Cities